 Christine has served on two ABA accreditation teams at the University of Maine and the Appalachian School of Law.
 She is on the Board of the Center for the Collaborative Classroom and previously served on the Board of the African Library Project.
-She is currently working through the Community Committee for International Students at Stanford with a Korean judge, who is in postgraduate study at the Stanford Law School.
+She is currently partnered through the Community Committee for International Students to serve as a language partner and general community guide for international graduate students at Stanford.
 She mentored an under-served high school student through Operation Jumpstart in Long Beach, and also was a resource attorney for Shortstop, a juvenile diversion program sponsored by the Long Beach Bar Association.
 She volunteers for Days for Girls in Palo Alto and Second Harvest Food Bank in San Carlos.

 As a respected higher education leader, Christine has been quoted in USA Today, the Los Angeles Times, the San Francisco Chronicle, The Chronicle of Higher Education, Corporate Counsel, the Los Angeles Daily Journal, Inside Counsel, Inside Higher Education, General Counsel California, and Business Officer magazine.